Do you have a blogging mentor? Do you need a business mentor? What is a mentor? These are all valid questions for budding entrepreneurs.

 Along these same lines, do you ever chat with people while you are standing in line?
 This is a perfect time to elevator pitch your blog and you never know who might be listening!

-If you can find opportunities to talk about what you are doing, you may find someone picks up on that and that person may become your new mentor.
+If you can find opportunities to talk about what you are doing, you may find someone picks up on that.
+That person may become your new mentor.

 Should you pay for a mentor?

 I don’t know…can you afford to?
-If there is someone who can act in a mentor capacity and they are willing to do this for free, then consider going with that if your blog is not earning much.
+If there is someone who can act in a mentor capacity and they are willing to do this for free, then consider going with that.

 On the other hand, paying for someone to help you lets you hold them accountable.
 This is a crucial aspect of mentoring.
 Without it, you could be spinning your wheels, going nowhere.
 You don’t want to waste time as the entire reason to take on a mentor is to save time in getting you further in your development.